stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 While lookup by the key, the partition will be calculated.
 After that all blocks inside the partition are being used for the probe, plus additional block on the disk are being used for the probe.

-We have a plan to build special kind of index on the disk and achieve logarithmic complexity to find the corresponding block on the disk which would provide huge performance improvement during lookup.
+We have a plan to build a special kind of index on the disk and achieve logarithmic complexity to find the corresponding block on the disk which would provide huge performance improvement during lookup.